ExCL-Docs/excl-user-docs/quick-start-guides/dvc.md

 ```

 {% hint style="info" %}
-💡 For systems outside of ExCL’s, treat ExCL as a dvc remote and use `dvc push` and `dvc pull` to synchronize files to and from your local cache.
+For systems outside of ExCL’s, treat ExCL as a DVC remote and use `dvc push` and `dvc pull` to synchronize files to and from your local cache.
 {% endhint %}

 ---